 Universal Design: Treating all people, whether using a wheelchair, feet, or a walker, with an equal invitation to enter an area or a building.
-As much as possible, this means avoiding situations where people unable to use stairs have to take service corridors in the back to meet ADA accessibility.
+As much as possible, this means avoiding situations where people unable to use stairs have to take a less convenient path, or service corridors in the back to meet ADA accessibility.